 This segment definitely brings the violence and the one-liners you expect from a slasher.
 “You nailed my wife.
 Now I’m gonna nail you.” he tells Tom before emptying a nail gun into his crotch.
 But it still actually makes you feel bad for Chris and how he was driven to this.
 Joel Murray, brother of Bill and Brian-Doyle Murray, gives a standout performance here as well.

-Uncork’d Entertainment will release Holiday Hell to theaters starting October 11th.
-You can get a list of theaters and dates on the film’s Facebook page.
+Uncork’d Entertainment will release Holiday Hell to theatres starting October 11th.
+You can get a list of theatres and dates on the film’s Facebook page.
 After that, it will be available exclusively on Tubi 10/15 and Digital and DVD 11/5.